QCW HVACR Multiple Positions/Various Work Schedules (6 Positions)

-This position is categorized as Emergency Support Services/Essential Staff.
-Must be willing to work during emergency closures/delayed openings due to inclement weather or for significant events that affect campus operations.
-Applicants must also be willing to respond to emergencies on overtime (nights, weekends, holidays and weather/storm related events).
+Please see the summary of work schedules below.
+These positions are categorized as Emergency Support Services/Essential Staff.
+Must be willing and able to work during emergency closures/delayed openings due to inclement weather or for significant events that effect campus operations.
+Applicants must also be willing to respond to emergencies on overtime (nights, weekends, or holidays).

 Please note that Facilities Operations NP-2 employees may also be required to perform job duties as assigned at any of the Regional Campuses.